-Figure 16.
-Impact of two isolated encounters on the tendency of adult Phidippus audax to attack adult Oncopeltus fasciatus (Asclepias reared).
+Figure 11.
+Impact of two isolated encounters on the tendency of adult Phidippus audax to attack adult Oncopeltus fasciatus reared on Asclepias.
 Group A spiders were tested with an encounter at t= 120 minutes and again at t= 240 minutes.
 Group B spiders were tested at t= 0 minutes, t= 120 minutes, and t= 240 minutes.
 Bugs were removed immediately after each encounter.
 The attack rate for Group B was significantly lower than that for Group A 4 hours after the initial encounter (far right).
-Circles represent actual trial data points, and connecting dashed lines show presumed recovery trend based on other experimental results.
+Circles represent actual trial data points, and connecting dashed lines show the estimated recovery trend based on other experimental results (see Figure 10).
 Spiders were deprived of all food for one week before these trials.